 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-• 2-3 medium potatoes Yukon Gold are best, russet work but will take a bit longer to get tender, dice into small bite size pieces
+You want a few medium potatoes Yukon Gold are best, russet work but will take a bit longer to get tender, dice into small bite size pieces.
+Russets have more starch which will make the dish a bit thicker and red will remain a bit firmer.

 If you need to know How to Cook Frozen Steak I have suggestions here.
 Once done to your liking, slice into thin strips, add to the bottom of each bowl and pour a ladle full of this on top of it.
 You could add frozen stew meat right inside though as long as the pieces were broken apart, they would need longer to get tender.

-Fold the cooked meat into the soup to warm together for a few minutes – or put on the bottom of each bowl with soup poured over the top.
+If using leftovers you can fold the cooked meat into the soup to warm together for a few minutes or put on the bottom of each bowl with soup poured over the top.
+It is a great way to make a whole new meat and not waste food.
+We do something similar when we make Steak Pot Pie.

 Steak Soup